MarcCollado/collado-io/src/media/markdown/pages/about.md

 path: '/about'
 ---

+Industrial Engineer by trade.
 I build products for a living.
 Over the last years, I created a few things.
 Some have worked, others have not.

 My days revolve around products, technology, design, and podcasting.
 However, as a helpless [generalist](/blog/2020/generalists), I've also developed a deep curiosity about health, engineering, physics, and minimalism — which have become the main themes of this blog.